 The parties recognize and agree that it is a unique experience to work in Oregon as a nurse in an acute-care facility that adheres to the mission and core values of Providence.
-In recognition of that unique experience tied to the mission and core values of Providence, the Medical Center agrees that nurses who are otherwise in good standing with a separate Providence employer in Oregon and who have been laid off from such employment within the prior six months and who apply for an open position will be hired over other external applicants, provided that the Medical Center determines in good faith that such nurse is qualified for the job.
+In recognition of this unique experience, the Medical Center agrees that nurses who are otherwise in good standing with a separate Providence employer in Oregon and who have been laid off from such employment within the prior six months and who apply for an open position will be hired over other external applicants, provided that the Medical Center determines in good faith that such nurse is qualified for the job.